Taking quantisation seriously: a farewell to waves: Conclusion

 \section{Conclusion}

+The de Broglie wavelength is not covariant as the length scale of a simultaneous extended structure in any reference frame.
+Thus, we cannot use it as physical explanation of observed phenomena, it is merely a useful heuristic.
+This puts claims about wave-particle duality under extreme strain and undermines otherwise compelling explanations of interference and diffraction.

-In this work we have argued that the apparent wave nature of particles is only manifest when diffraction elements are treated classically.
+To resolve this, we have argued that the apparent wave nature of quantum objects is only manifest when diffraction elements are treated classically~\cite{zeng2023}.
 In contrast to the Kapitza-Dirac effect, which never needs to invoke either the waviness of incident electrons or the scattering photons.
 When the diffraction element is considered as a participating quantum system, a picture of diffraction and interference emerges that describes them as apparent consequences of quantised momentum exchanges.
-Thus, uniting all quantum diffraction-type experiments with one physically consistent explanation.
+Thus, uniting phase-grating and barrier diffraction experiments with one physically consistent explanation.
 This is justified by the periodic structure of the scatterer implying it must have quantised momentum eigenstates.

+We have also presented experiments that signal the validity of our explanation of waviness: ultrafast electron diffraction, where phonon excitation alters diffraction patterns, and polarisable molecule diffraction, with a degeneracy between slit width and interaction strength.
+Further points of interest were the lack of a coherence requirement in diffraction experiments, in favour of collimation instead~\cite{bernstein_measurement_1987}, and indications of momentum conservation on a per event level~\cite{Batelaan_2016,kopf_conservation_2025,collins_conservation_2025}.
 Moreover, a double slit analogue with the explicitly quantised photon orbital angular momentum shows the same expected distribution as the linear double slit momentum.
 This provides evidence that a quantised exchange interaction can produce what looks like an interference pattern.
-Moreover, the only conclusion to be drawn from the analogy is that the interaction is responsible for quantising linear momentum in a double slit.
-Vitally, it is shown that the momentum distribution is determined at the slits themselves, not at the point of particle detection.
-Finally, we also presented evidence that this viewpoint is already used implicitly by experimenters making use of electron diffraction to characterise phonons in condensed matter and this is the only physically consistent way to view these experiments.
+Further, the only conclusion to be drawn from the analogy is that the interaction is responsible for quantising linear momentum in a regular double slit.

+We revisited the double slit and demonstrated the momentum distribution is determined at the slits themselves, not at the point of particle detection and before wave overlap could even occur.
+In addition, it does not change during propagation to the screen.
+Combined with momentum conservation~\cite{Batelaan_2016} and issues of coherence~\cite{bernstein_measurement_1987}, this is a powerful argument in favour of discarding wave overlap as a physical explanation.
+Finally, we broadened this discussion to include ``which-way'' information.
+Showing that this can even be shorn of mystical associations in the process.
+In particular, we analysed a ``quantum eraser'' to demonstrate that interference patterns always exist in this scenario, they simply occur in complementary pairs as a consequence of parity symmetry being broken by polarisers.